RedBedHed/Multi-Pivot-Introsort/README.md

               </u>
              </p>
              <p>
-          This sort is an introspective sort&mdash a sort that switches to a guaranteed O(nlogn) algorithm whenever time complexity is becoming quadratic.
+          This sort is an introspective sort-- a sort that switches to a guaranteed O(nlogn) algorithm whenever time complexity is becoming quadratic.
 Here, Heap Sort is used to avoid the overhead of auxilliary storage.